 WhatsApp security risks

-As we mentioned, there are always security risks that come with using an online platform.
+As we mentioned, there are always security risks when using an online platform.
 In the following section, we’ll cover the most common risks, so you can stay ahead of these potential threats.

 Hackers and malware

 Often, hackers try to steal your personal information by sending you a malicious link to download.
 Once you do, they can get your personal information through infected files.
 If you use WhatsApp on your desktop, it’s easier for hackers to send malicious desktop programs.
-It’s not as easy to install viruses when using a mobile phone because the App Store and Google Play provide extra layers of protection.
+It’s not as easy to install viruses on a mobile phone because the App Store and Google Play provide additional layers of protection.
 So, users of iPhones and Android devices have a bit more protection from malware.

 Best anti-malware programs